Keerthi2516/fruits_matching_game/README.md

 ## Description

-This is a desktop version of the popular Candy Crush game where players match identical candies to score points.
+This is a desktop version of the popular Candy Crush game where players match identical candies/fruits to score points.
 The game features:
 - 5 different types of candies with different point values
 - Random moves limit per game
 - Target score to achieve